Hillegersberg: Character

 Hillegersberg has been described as a "leafy suburb (which) escaped wartime bombing, leaving its old village centre and elegant residential streets intact."
 Plaswijk and other local recreation parks were first established here in the early 1920s.
 Hillegersberg's amenities have increased over time, with the creation for example of the Lage Bergse Bos a recreational area of 216 hectare in 1970.
 This wooded area, which lies to the North-east of Hillegersberg, is interspersed with open areas of water and grassland.
 A part of it is grazed by Scottish Highlander cattle.

 The village contains (with the addition of the Nieuwe Hillegersberg development) three shopping centres: the original village itself (around the old core - Bergse Dorpsstraat, Weissenbruchlaan), and the Kleiweg and its surrounding street and the shopping center at the Van Beethovensingel.

 A local resident organisation InHillegersberg was established in 2015 from the Bewonersorganisatie Molenlaankwartier along with residents of Oud-Hillegersberg (old Hillegersgerberg).
 Its aim is to improve communications to residents and to protect the neighbourhood from negative developments.

 Geography

 Hillegersberg is located on the north side of the municipality of Rotterdam.
-It is located in an area of woods and lakes (the Bergse-Plassen), the site of two former peat excavations.
+It is located in an area of woods and lakes (Bergse-Plassen [nl]), the site of two former peat excavations.
 The Straatweg runs between these lakes, flanked by the large villas and apartment buildings.
 Eastern Hillegersberg is bordered by the river Rotte.
 However, water has presented serious problems to the residents.
 Many older houses suffer from foundation problems due to rotting wooden foundations, so-called ‘paalrot' due to the lowering of the water table by the City authorities.